 Originally from Canada, I left in 1990 and taught English in Japan for three years, then came to NZ as a backpacker.
-As fate would have it I met a Kiwi sheep farmer and have been here in Southland now for 26 years!
+As fate would have it I met a Kiwi sheep farmer and have been here in Southland now for 28 years!

 The major influence for me to study psychotherapy was my own personal experience of healing as a client through the psychotherapeutic process.

 That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
-This means I'm drawn to metaphysics, transpersonal psychology, mindfulness, the influence of our unconscious on our conscious self and neuroscience.
+This means I'm drawn to metaphysics, transpersonal psychology, intersubjectivity, mindfulness, the influence of our unconscious on our conscious self and neuroscience.

-I've been in private practice both in the Catlins and in Invercargill since 2005.
+I've been in private practice since 2003.

 You are my welcome visitor.
 I wonder what it is that's brought you here...